Putbotz/autodeface/README.md

-# AOXdeface
+# Auto deface

-what is AOXdeface tools?<br>
+what is Auto deface tools?<br>
-AOXdeface is a tool for defacing dozens or hundreds of sites at once,depending on the number of sites that have been determined by you, this is not dangerous, and this is only the file upload method<br>
+Auto deface is a tool for defacing dozens or hundreds of sites at once,depending on the number of sites that have been determined by you, this is not dangerous, and this is only the file upload method<br>
 INDONESIA:<br>
-AOXdeface adalah alat untuk melakukan defacing terhadap puluhan atau ratusan situs sekaligus,<br>
+Auto deface adalah alat untuk melakukan defacing terhadap puluhan atau ratusan situs sekaligus,<br>
 tergantung pada jumlah situs yang telah ditentukan oleh kamu :V, ini tidak berbahaya,<br>
 dan ini hanya metode upload file saja